hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 ## 4. Registering an Account

 Registering a domain is more involved than the aforementioned functions.
-Previously, we only had to worry about submitting a single instruction, with a single string-based registration box (In `rust` terminology, the heap-allocated reference types are all called boxes).
+Previously, we only had to worry about submitting a single instruction, with a single string-based registration box (In Rust terminology, the heap-allocated reference types are all called boxes).

 When registering a domain, there are a few more variables: The account can only be registered to an existing domain.
 Also, an account typically has to have a key pair.
 So if e.g. _alice@wonderland_ was registering an account for _late_bunny@looking_glass_ she should provide his public key.